hermanwh/master-thesis/README.md

 #### Repository intent
 This repository hosts the code used through my research, and to obtain the final results.
 The code may be used by forking or otherwise downloading the code.
 Additionally, the same functionality is exported as a PyPi package which can be installed using pip

-#### PyPi package of this project
-A Python package with similar functionality is available at the following URL: [pypi](https://pypi.org/)

 #### Contents
 The repository contains:
 - Notebook examples (".ipynb" files at the top level)